openbaton/docs/docs/nfvo-installation-mac.md

 # Install Open Baton on MacOS using brew

-This tutorial will guide towards the installation of the NFVO implemented in java using the [spring.io][spring] framework on top a MacOS.
-For more details about the NFVO architecture, you can refer to the next sections.
+This tutorial will guide you through the installation of the NFVO on top of MacOS.

 ### Requirements